Complying with biosecurity facility requirements

 How to operate an approved biosecurity containment facility

-An Approved Arrangement Site (formerly QAP) is a containment facility approved by the Department of Agriculture and Water Resources (the Department) for the purpose of receiving, storing and securely dealing with materials that are under biosecurity control.
+An Approved Arrangement Site (formerly QAP) is a containment facility approved by the Department of Agriculture (the Department; DAg) for the purpose of receiving, storing and securely dealing with materials that are under biosecurity control.
 Not all imported goods require biosecurity containment.
 Your Import Permit conditions will state whether the goods must be held in an AA Site, as well as the level of containment required.
 It is important to check and understand these post-entry conditions.

 If an AA Site is required, please refer to the 'Getting biosecurity facility (AA Site) approval' page to determine the requirements that must be met.

 Once your facility has been approved.
-The DAWR Approved Arrangements General Policies publication should be referred to for details on how the DAWR will monitor AA compliance.
+The Department's Approved Arrangements General Policies publication should be referred to for details on how the Department will monitor AA compliance.
 Additional information is provided below to assist AA Operators comply with the biosecurity regulatory scheme.
+If there is a need to suspend or surrender the AA please refer to the Department's guidance on their website found here.

 Fit and Proper Person (FPP) Status